-Liverpool is one of the largest, well-known and most widely supported football clubs in the world.
+Liverpool are one of the largest, well-known and most widely supported football clubs in the world.
 The Reds are one of the most successful clubs in England with 18 First Division titles and 7 FA Cups, while their 8 League Cup triumphs are unmatched by any other English club.
 Liverpool are also England’s most successful club in European competitions, with 11 major trophies.
 Their record of five Champions Leagues is bettered only by Real Madrid and Inter Milan.
+Their last triumph on the continent was possibly the greatest ever comeback in the competition’s history in 2005 when they overcame a 3-0 half-time deficit to AC Milan.

-Liverpool have been blessed with countless other fantastic players over the years.
+Liverpool is a legacy franchise and have had plenty of big names to boast about.
 Kenny Dalglish and Graeme Souness, who both returned to manage the club, Ian Rush, Jamie Carragher, Ray Clemence and Ron Yeats are just a handful of the legends that have played for the club throughout history.
-More recently, big names like Fernando Torres and Louis Suarez have helped instill the Reds as one of the biggest clubs in the land.
+And then there is Steven Gerrard, one of the Premier League midfielders of all time.

 Liverpool Next Game